-Did Jesus really have an identical twin?
+Did Jesus have an identical twin?
 Was he married to Mary Magdalene?
 Were gospels destroyed that should have been in the Bible?
-Did Jesus talk to the cross on which he died and did the cross walk out of the tomb speaking?
-Was Judas a hero who alone of the disciples understood Jesus and, in betraying Him, was carrying out Christ's secret instructions?
+Did Jesus talk to the cross on which he died, and did the cross walk out of the tomb speaking?
+Was Judas a hero who, alone of the disciples, understood Jesus and, in betraying Him, was carrying out Christ's secret instructions?

 Writings from the second through fourth centuries either make these claims outright or suggest them to modern readers.
-Produced by individuals whom we now identify as "Gnostic," these texts have been put forward in recent years as reasonable alternative forms of Christianity, as branches which were unjustly suppressed, as teachings which should be allowed to modify the dogma that came down to us or as books that should have been incorporated into the Bible.
-Naturally this is of concern to those orthodox Christians who understand what the texts actually contain.
+Produced by individuals whom we now identify as "Gnostic," these texts have been put forward in recent years as reasonable alternative forms of Christianity, as branches that were unjustly suppressed, as teachings that should be allowed to modify the dogma that came down to us or as books that should have been incorporated into the Bible.
+Naturally, this concerns those orthodox Christians who understand what the texts actually contain.
 There is a danger that those who do not may be confused or misled by the popular claims.
-In this article Christian History Institute seeks to show who the Gnostics were, how we know about them, what were their main writings, what they taught and what, if anything, we can learn from them.
+In this article, Christian History Institute seeks to show who the Gnostics were, how we know about them, what were their main writings, what they taught and what, if anything, we can learn from them.

 What Was Gnosticism?

-Gnostics did not call themselves by that name and there were many variations of what we now call Gnosticism.
-While some forms were completely unrelated to Christianity, others considered themselves a higher type of Christian.
+Gnostics did not call themselves by that name, and there were many variations of what we now call Gnosticism.
+While some forms were utterly unrelated to Christianity, others considered themselves a higher type of Christian.
 But although Gnostic beliefs varied a good deal, we can sum up a few essential points on which all agreed:

-- The material world is bad, the spirit world is good.
-The material world is under the control of evil, ignorance or nothingness.
+- The material world is bad, and the spirit world is good.
+The material world is under the control of evil, ignorance, or nothingness.

-- Salvation is through a secret knowledge by which individuals come to know themselves, their origin and destiny.
+- Salvation is through a secret knowledge by which individuals come to know themselves, their origin, and their destiny.

 These ideas had implications that could not be squared with either the Old Testament or apostolic writings, which is why early Christians rejected them.